libraryofcelsus/Aetherius_AI_Assistant/readme.md

 **File DB:** This check mark will let you talk to data scraped from files with the File Processing Tool.

-**Memory DB:** This checkmark will have Aetherius choose it's most relivant memory database and then search it.
+**Memory DB:** This checkmark will have Aetherius choose it's most relevant memory database and then search it.

 ------